danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 This helper will do 3 things:

-1. Decode the JWT.
+1. Decode the bearer token (JWT).
-2. Fetch the signing key from Auth0 using the JWKS URI.
+2. Fetch the public key from Auth0 using the JWKS URI (used to verify the token signature).

-> Using the <a href="https://community.auth0.com/t/what-is-the-origin-of-the-kid-claim-in-the-jwt/8431" target="_blank" rel="noopener noreferrer">kid</a> JWT claim, we can find out which key from the returned JWKS was used to sign the token.
+3. Verify the token signature, issuer and audience claims.

-3. Verify the token signature, the issuer and audience claims.
+Export a function named `verifyToken` in `src/verify-token.js`:

 ```js
 'use strict';